TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

-Moves all the nodes from a list to the end of another.
+Move all the nodes from a list to the end of another.

 If to has already some values the new ones are added at the end.